Winner of the 2016 Award of Project Excellence from the Washington Museum Association!

 Discover the past with hands-on activities for Preschool through 8th grade.

-Public schools, private schools, homeschool cooperatives and preschool groups are welcome.
-We can accommodate groups with a minimum of 5 children and a maximum of 110 students.
+Public schools, private schools, homeschool cooperatives, scout groups, and preschools are welcome.
+We can accommodate groups with a minimum of 5 children and a maximum of 120 students.

 Field trips typically begin on weekday mornings when the Museum is closed to other visitors.
 The time commitment ranges from one to four hours, depending on which activities you choose, the age of the students, and the number of participants.